Settings

 The cpulimit tool does this in an automated way so that a process can be limited to use x% of CPU.
 Nice/renice doesn't keep your CPU from hitting 100% even with an idle priority process, which may be undesirable if it drains battery quickly or makes the cooling fan loud.

-• sunshowers a year ago
+• sunshowers 2 years ago

 Note Ctrl-Z is actually SIGTSTP, which is basically "SIGSTOP except the process can install a signal handler for it".